Dichondra Growth and Care Guide

 Is Dichondra Annual or Perennial?

-Dichondra is a tender perennial in USDA Zone 8, but is perennial in Zones 8–11, thriving in warm, frost-free climates where it can grow year-round.
+Dichondra is a tender perennial in USDA Hardiness Zone 8, but is perennial in Zones 8–11, thriving in warm, frost-free climates where it can grow year-round.
 In these zones, it is a reliable choice for ground covers and cascading displays, maintaining its vibrant foliage even through mild winters.

 However, in cooler climates, Dichondra is treated as an annual due to its sensitivity to frost and freezing temperatures.
-Gardeners in these regions can replant it each spring or allow it to self-seed, as it often regenerates naturally in favorable conditions.
+Gardeners in these regions can replant it each Spring or allow it to self-seed, as it often regenerates naturally in favorable conditions.
 For those looking to preserve the plant in colder zones, Dichondra can also be overwintered indoors in containers, ensuring its beauty returns the following season.

-Best Varieties of Dichondra (Kidney Weed) TESTED
+Best Varieties of Dichondra

-Dichondra Silver Falls
+Silver Falls

-Dichondra Emerald Falls
+Emerald Falls

-How to Grow & Care for Dichondra
+How to Grow and Care for Dichondra

 Planting Dichondra